venondev/chrome-extension-message-wrapper/README.md

 ## Small note on another project

-I am currently working on another package, called `create-chrome-extension` inspired by `create-react-app`, which should take care of creating, bundeling and releasing a chrome extension.
+I am currently working on another package, called `chrome-extension-toolkit` inspired by `create-react-app`, which should take care of creating, bundeling and releasing a chrome extension.
 If you are interested please visit the link below or take a look at my repos.

-**Important**
-Currently `create-chrome-extension` is still under development and at the moment the only feature is to run a dev server and babel your code.

 [create-chrome-extension](https://github.com/venondev/create-chrome-extension)